pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Glyph.md

 Unless otherwise stated, all methods will die if there is an error, and the metrics are scaled to the size of the font face.

-- bold(int strength)

-    Globally embolden the glyph. `strength` can be a positive or negive number.

 - char-code()